Nathan Kiehn is a blogger at Keenlinks, a contributor at Geeks Under Grace, and the author of "The Gray Guard" ebook trilogy on Amazon.

 Fit for a Metalhead

-Since their formation a little over ten years ago, Christian metal band Fit for a King has performed hundreds of shows in front of thousands of listeners, eager for their particular brand of metal and always hungry for new material.
-In this department, the band has never disappointed, releasing four studio albums since 2013 with Solid State Records, as well as a re-recorded version of their independent release Descendants in late 2013.
-Purely subjective, I believe these albums fit nicely on a scale, ranging from "good" to "astounding."
+Since their formation in 2007, Christian metal band Fit for a King has performed hundreds of shows in front of thousands of listeners, eager for their particular brand of metal and always hungry for new material.
+In this department, the band has never disappointed, releasing four studio albums from 2013–2018 with Solid State Records, as well as a re-recorded version of their independent release Descendants in late 2013.
+Purely subjective, I believe these first five albums fit nicely on a scale ranging from "good" to "astounding."

-Over the last six years, specifically, the band has grown and molded their sound, perhaps not always maturing in ways they expected but at least providing music that was unique and different from either their contemporaries or whatever albums they produced previously.
-I want to rank these different albums and discuss them.
-What makes each album unique and what does that say about Fit for a King?
+Over time, the band has grown and molded their sound, perhaps not always maturing in ways they expected, but at least providing music that was unique and different from either their contemporaries or whatever albums they produced previously.
+I want to rank these first five albums and discuss them.
+What makes each album unique, and what does that say about Fit for a King?

 "Descendants" Track Listing